 "Pretty sure I do, yeah."

 "No, you don't."
-He startles me by setting his folded arms onto the bar and sliding his arms and chest and incredibly handsome face halfway across the polished cherry surface, stopping just short of my water glass. "'Boring' is what people call things they don't get.
-I mean, don't tell McCarty this, but how interesting do you think rugby would be, if not for the mass of sweaty guys all locked together in the scrum?"
+He startles me by setting his folded arms onto the bar and sliding his arms and chest and incredibly handsome face halfway across the polished cherry surface, stopping just short of my water glass. "'Boring' is what people call things they don't understand.
+I mean, don't tell McCarty I said this, but how interesting do you think rugby would be, if not for the mass of sweaty guys all locked together in the scrum?"

 I open my mouth to try and defend the game, but honestly, I've always felt the same.
-It took me a whole season of one-on-one tutoring to even understand the rules, but if I'm honest, I've always watched it for the male gropage factor, the huge piles of prime man flesh, the bulging thighs and the beefy chests—"
+It took me a whole season of one-on-one tutoring to even understand the rules, but if I'm honest, I've always watched it for the male gropage factor, the huge piles of prime man flesh, the bulging thighs and the beefy chests—

 Jasper chuckles.
 "Have I lost you to the rugby field?"